Academics » Curriculum

 Year | Grades 10, 11, 12; Credit 1/2

-This course is designed to advance students’ knowledge of the computer and technology in software and hardware areas.
+Prerequisite: Must have instructor request and approval of entire faculty. | Designed to advance students’ knowledge of the computer and technology in software and hardware areas.
 The course offers real-life training, organization, inventory and troubleshooting by working with the technology director in a help desk setting.
 Students also take part in service opportunities connected to technology.
+This course can be repeated.

 Introduction to Programming